galaxyxone/openlinks/README.md

 ## Create-Personal-Website-on-IPFS
 - Using IPFS public gateway, easily create Linktree link pages via IPFS and eventually upgrade with ENS website- Sorta like Linktree.
 Link your video, article, recipe, tour, store, website, social post .

-Using a CMS that can quickly organize everything into one simple webpage hosted using the IPFS gatewaay
+Using a CMS that can quickly organize everything into one simple webpage hosted using the IPFS gateway

+-Ability to edit pages and ipns figuring out what to name it

 ## What does it take to get it done?